-Be positioned in an escort safety craft (where applicable); assigned by random draw prior to the start, so as to be able to observe, at all times, his assigned athlete.
+Be positioned in an escort safety craft (where applicable); assigned by random draw prior to the start, so as to be able to observe, at all times, their assigned Athlete.

-Ensure at all times that the Competition Rules are complied with, violations being recorded in writing and reported to a Referee at the earliest opportunity.
+Always ensure that the Competition Rules are complied with, violations being recorded in writing and reported to a Referee at the earliest opportunity.

-Have the power to order an athlete from the water upon expiry of any time limit so ordered by the Chief Referee.
+Have the power to order an Athlete from the water upon expiry of any time limit so ordered by the Chief Referee.

-Ensure that his appointed athlete does not take unfair advantage, or commit unsporting impediment on another athlete and, if the situation requires, instruct an athlete to maintain clearance from any other athlete.
+Ensure that their appointed Athlete does not take unfair advantage, or commit unsporting impediment on another Athlete and, if the situation requires, instruct an Athlete to maintain clearance from any other Athlete.